Last Updated: October 24th, 2022

 In this article, you will learn about what is an associate degree.
 In addition, you will be introduced to all the programs and courses that Alexander College offers such as Associate Degrees, University Transfer, and the various routes to university you can take with us.
 When you’re finished reading this article, we hope you feel better equipped to define your own path to higher education.

 You’ve done it!
 You have graduated high school and find yourself looking towards what the future may hold.

 A variety of questions come to mind and one stands out- where do I go from here?

-You may find yourself having thoughts on whether you should go to university or college in Vancouver, which programs to take, and whether you’ll be making the right decisions based on your career goals.
+You may find yourself having thoughts on whether you should go to university or college in Vancouver.
+Additionally, you may wonder which programs to take, and whether you’re making the right decisions based on your career goals.

 Or, you may find that you’re not quite sure where to go and what to do yet.

 Either way, you are not lost and this mixed bag of feelings between excitement and fear is completely normal.

 Selecting a program and area of study is an important decision, and often a daunting one.
-You may find yourself in a position where different opportunities present themselves, and you are unsure what path bests suits your needs.
+Unsure what path best suits your needs, you may find yourself in a position where different opportunities present themselves.

 Along those lines, you may also find yourself drawn to one specific area of study more so than another.
-Having the chance to explore your interest in the pursuit of knowledge is the beauty of education, at college and university alike.
+Having the chance to explore your interest in the pursuit of knowledge is the beauty of education!

 You may be wondering, ‘what is an Associate Degree?’,